 You have three alternatives should you decide to pursue your \$229,030 deficiency in the court system.
 One alternative is the U.S. Tax Court, the most popular forum.
-Some people believe that the Tax Court judges have more expertise in tax matters.
+Overall, Tax Court judges have more expertise in tax matters.
 The main advantage is that the U.S. Tax Court is the only trial court where the tax need not be paid prior to litigating the controversy.
 However, interest will be due on an unpaid deficiency.
 The interest rate varies from one quarter to the next as announced by the IRS.